Seventeen partygoers shot dead in Mexico

 Drug gangs are fighting over the region, which is a key transit point along smuggling routes into the US.

-Mexican officials are blaming an organised crime gang for the killings.'Kill them all'
+Mexican officials are blaming an organised crime gang for the killings.

 The attackers drove up to the party, taking place in the open but within the grounds of a recreation centre, before opening fire on those present with a machine-gun, reports said.